ortus-boxlang/boxlang-docs/language/variables.md

 ### Conversions

-You can also in Boxlang convert variables from one type to another.
+You can also in BoxLang convert variables from one type to another.
 Here are some functions that will assist you in conversions:

 * `arrayToList()`
 * `binaryDecode()`